I have a Samsung 80 cm Smart TV purchased at the end of April 2019.

 Perhaps that is so - I have no way of checking.

 I will recheck the data use now that I have re-initialised the system as advised by Samsung.
-It is a pain if it keeps consuming all this data.

 |In the Electronic Program Guide (EPG) there is no search function to find a program that you know is on at sometime but don’t know exactly when.
 So you have to manually scroll forward half an hour at a time to try and find it.||Said they would refer it to their